Myths of Outsourced Branding

 An outsourced brand department becomes a strategic extension—a middle ground between your internal operations and the evolving market.
 One that connects your brand to broader movements, opportunities, and positioning.

 For many growing brokerages and real estate professionals, the question isn’t in-house vs. outsourced.
-It’s whether your current structure fully supports the level you’ve grown into.
+It is whether your current structure fully supports the level you’ve grown into.

 Top 10 Myths About Outsourcing Your Brand